Mathers08/schedule/README.md

 Easily schedule a class and all the classmates will see the changes.
 (not yet implemented)

-In the project directory you can run:

-###`yarn start`

-Runs the app in development mode.
+Use `yarn start` to run the app in development mode.